alexmac131/rover2016/README.md

 This is basically version 3 with new physical hardware, new code and the introduction of I2C and multi-unit control boards.
 Intentionally mixing different classes of Arduino boards, raspberry pi 1 & 2, particle IO boards and others.

+My [first project](https://github.com/alexmac131/NodeXBeeRover) I was at a hackathon and decided to code up a browser based control system that talked to a NodeJs AJAX service.
+This in turn talked through nodeJS serial through a radio link to my rover's xbee transceiver and it in turn used Arduino code written in a mix of C, C++ and Java (Yes it seems odd, I think so too).

+The [second project](https://github.com/alexmac131/Ulysses-Explorer-) was again at a hackathon the following year and clearly I had bit off more than I could chew and made the mistake of traveling and having to do the social game at the same time.
+Also mixing up serial baud rates between nodejs server and robot did not help.

+In this *third* project it is my intent to create a platform where I have a basic drive set that accepts commands but also allows for addition of hardware modules in a near [Ros](http://wiki.ros.org/ROS/Introduction) programming format.
+It is infact going to be ROS but I am pretty sure my first attempt at ROS will break a few rules.
 ___
 ##Subprojects